 13-year-old boy dead after falling off Memorial Day parade trailer

-A 13-year-old boy who fell off a Memorial Day parade trailer in Green, Ohio and suffered critical injuries was pronounced dead at a local hospital, the city's fire department says, citing the Summit County Sheriff's Office and the city government.
+A 13-year-old boy who fell off a Memorial Day parade trailer in Green, Ohio, and suffered critical injuries was pronounced dead at a local hospital, the city's fire department said, citing the Summit County Sheriff's Office and the city government.

-The trailer was being pulled by a pickup truck, the fire department says, when he fell off the front of the trailer.
-The was no word on how it happened.
+The trailer was being pulled by a pickup truck, the fire department said, when he fell off the front of the trailer.
+There was no word on how it happened.

 The boy was a student at North Canton City Schools.
 His name wasn't released.